juxor/afaq/markdown/append132.md

 resist that domination as "initiation of force."

-Anarchists, in contrast, oppose **hierarchy** (and so domination within relationships -- bar S&amp;M personal relationships, which are a totally different thing altogether; they are truly voluntary and they also do not attempt to hide the power relationships involved by using economic jargon).
+Anarchists, in contrast, oppose **hierarchy** (and so domination within relationships -- bar S&M personal relationships, which are a totally different thing altogether; they are truly voluntary and they also do not attempt to hide the power relationships involved by using economic jargon).
 This opposition, while also including opposition to the use of force against equals (for example, anarchists are opposed to forcing workers and peasants to join a self-managed commune or syndicate), also includes support for the attempts of those subject to domination to end it (for example, workers striking for union recognition are not "initiating force", they are fighting for their freedom).

 In other words, apparently "voluntary" agreements can and do limit freedom and so the circumstances that drive people into them **must** be considered when